 The House and Senate have passed the “Small Business Runway Extension Act of 2018,” which appears poised to become law in the coming days.
-As my colleague Matt Moriarty has written, the bill would amend the SBA’s small business size rules to use a five-year average, instead of a three-year average, in calculations using receipts-based size standards.
+The bill would amend the SBA’s small business size rules to use a five-year average, instead of a three-year average, in calculations using receipts-based size standards.

 The purpose of the bill is to help contractors avoid becoming “other than small” following a period of quick growth, but not all companies will benefit.
 For companies with declining revenues, the bill may backfire, causing those companies to be stuck as large businesses longer.